LIGHT · HEV (BLUE + VIOLET) LIGHT

-High-energy violet light — melatonin suppression and the broken repair cycle
+High-energy visible light — melatonin suppression and the broken repair cycle

 What HEV light is

-High-energy visible light (HEV) refers to the violet and deep-blue portion of the visible electromagnetic spectrum — wavelengths from roughly 380 to 450 nanometres.
+High-energy visible light (HEV) refers to the violet and deep-blue portion of the visible electromagnetic spectrum — wavelengths from roughly 380 to 500 nanometres.
 It sits between ultraviolet and the rest of the visible spectrum, and shares some properties with both.
+The lower-wavelength end (~380–420 nm) is what most reviewers call violet light; the longer end (~440–490 nm) is blue light.
+The two regions have distinct biological effects and should not be conflated.

 HEV is the dominant short-wavelength component of: